 In the desert highlands, you can visit Meadow Lakes Golf Course, which has been referred to as “one of Central Oregon’s best golf values”.
 The course itself offers ample fairways and large greens, with a fairly flat terrain.

-To begin arranging your very own tailor made golf vacation to Oregon, get in touch with the team at Premier Golf.
+To begin arranging a custom golf vacation to Oregon, get in touch with the team at Premier Golf.
 One of our expert representatives will be able to offer recommendations for courses to play and places to stay based on your own aims and interests.